Online sportsbooks aren’t usually in the business of giving away freebies. So, when they do, bettors should seize the opportunity.

 For lack of a better term, these “Nearly No-Deposit Bonuses” straddle the line between no-deposit bonuses and traditional first-time deposit bonuses.
 Here is an example of one from DraftKings Sportsbook:

 To claim this bonus, bettors must be new to the sportsbook, and must make an initial deposit of at least $5.
 They then place a very small wager, in this instance just $1+, on any NBA, NFL, NCAAF, or NCAAB game.
-If either team scores a single point, bettors are awarded a $100 free bet.
+If either team scores a single point, bettors are awarded a $100 bonus bet.

-Another notable aspect of this promotion is that DraftKings splits the free bets into four $25 increments.
+Another notable aspect of this promotion is that DraftKings splits the bonus bets into four $25 increments.
 This gives bettors more opportunities to spread the wealth, and to experiment with different betting formats.
 DraftKings probably designed its nearly no deposit this way to keep new customers engaged on the app for longer.

 The biggest downside to nearly no-deposit bonuses is that they technically count as first deposit bonuses.
 Bettors that claim them won’t qualify for another signup bonus.
 For DraftKings customers, this means they cannot claim its standard 20% up to $1,000 deposit bonus.

 In the end, bettors will have to make a choice.
-Do they lock up a $100 free bet credit (conservatively worth $50 cash) with virtually no upfront investment?
+Do they lock up a $100 bonus bet credit (conservatively worth $50 cash) with virtually no upfront investment?
 Or do they embrace risk and make a much larger deposit, in the hope of coming out hundreds, or even thousands, ahead?

 The answer is really going to depend on the bettor.
 Those on limited budgets are probably better off playing it safe and claiming nearly no-deposit bonuses if they’re available.
-While bettors who can afford to take full advantage of large deposit bonuses and risk-free bet offers should do so, as the expected return on these promotions is much higher.
+While bettors who can afford to take full advantage of large deposit bonuses and first bet offers should do so, as the expected return on these promotions is much higher.